levi-cerra/new_ham_script/README.txt

 		  as well.
 	c. results_list_output.txt has all the raw data from the database for all returned hams
 		- Less useful, was more needed when writing the code

+File Descriptions:
+outputs/address_list_output.txt
+  - plain text files of the output
+	- lists date range and number of hams found in addition to the address list

+outputs/address_list_output_csv.csv
+  - outputs in csv format, can be opened in excel or google sheets to automate postcard making

+outputs/results_list.txt
+  - Used during development

+database_files/
+  - must be made locally and populated with the EN.dat and HS.dat files
+	- files were too big to be uploaded, but they're not too unwieldy on a personal computer

+zipcode_files/
+  - example zip code list files used during testing located here
+	- put your desired zip code list file in here and make sure to write the name in the input file

+inputs.txt
+  - input file
+	- line 1: start date of query (currently 01/01/2024)
+	- line 2: end start date of query in same format (or put "today" and it will automaticlly use today's date)
+	- line 3: name of zip code list file you made (currently zips_carnegie_25_miles.txt)

+read_database.py
+  - Main script python script

+README.txt

 I hope this program can be used by those who need it.
 Hopefully it can help bring more people to your ham radio club!